juejung/juejung.github.io/jdocs/Comp/Projects/Projects.rst

 `ggplot <http://ggplot.yhathq.com/>`_ libraries for data cleaning and graphical summaries and employ basic Econometric methods  to analyse your data.
 Some example topics are:

-  * Use `Yelp <http://www.yelp.com/baltimore>`_ reviews to find the best car wash in Baltimore.
-You need to write a script that automatically downloads the data from various website based on yelp links.
-You need to parse through the html files to find star ratings, prices, discounts, etc. You can plot time trends by repeatedly scraping data on different days.

 You can come up with similar projects based on online data.
 I prefer topics that are very local.
 Start with Towson, Baltimore, maybe Maryland centered